-The current COVID-19 pandemic has forced most of the nation into lockdown, and meant that many of us have been working from home for more than a month now.
-As a result, the boundaries between our personal and professional lives might be becoming significantly blurred.
+The current COVID-19 pandemic has forced most of the nation into lockdown, and meant that many of us have been working from home for almost a full year.
+As a result, the boundaries between our personal and professional lives have become significantly blurred.

 Whilst this lessens the risk of spreading the COVID-19 virus, when technology fails, you can’t get hold of your colleagues and background noise is proving to be too distracting, it can be hard to remain motivated and productive.
 Once our mental health deteriorates, this then has the potential to majorly impact our work.
 Therefore, it is essential to know how to manage stress whilst working from home to prevent burnout.

 Here are four ways you can do this.

 - Make the most of your lunch break

 Be sure to take some time away from your desk to eat your lunch and relax, rather than eating whilst you continue to work.
 This will increase your levels of energy and motivation once you resume work in the afternoon, after taking some well-deserved time out for yourself.
 You could go out for a walk, listen to some music or read a favourite book during your free time if you want to stay occupied.